ASUCICREPO/CICNewJerseyChat/README.md

 1. Open the AWS Amplify Console.
 2. Click "Create new app" > "Deploy without Git" > Next.
 3. Name your application.
-4. Drag and drop the `nj-ai-app-build.zip` file.
+4. Drag and drop the `Interactive-ai-app-build.zip` file.
 5. Click "Deploy".
 6. Monitor the deployment process.
 7. Use the provided URL to access your hosted React app.